scalax/shino/README.md

 val friendTq = TableQuery[FriendTable]
 ```

 Note that the annotation has expected you to get the val of type `NameAndAge`.
-It can be either Rep[NameAndAge] or a value that is manipulated by `shino.wrap`.
+It can be either Rep[NameAndAge] or a value that is manipulated by `shino.shaped`.

 [Test case](https://github.com/scalax/shino/blob/master/src/test/scala/net/scalax/shino/test/Test05.scala)
 &nbsp;